uniba-swt/libbidib/test/physical-test/Readme.md

 # physical-test

-The test-suite is small software for testing the physical functionalities of our SWTbahn platforms.
-It's designed to work with the libbidib only.
+Tests the main functionalities of the BiDiB library on a real SWTbahn platform, what at the same time tests the mechanical reliability of the platform.

-## Features
+## Test Cases

-Test cases:
+1. **Switch all the point servos simultaneously (parallel):**
-1. **Switching all the  servos paralell (no delay)**
+   Commands all the point servos to switch at the same position at the same time.

-    The case simulates the startup switching process.
-It's designed to stresstest the platform in the roughest possible form.
+   This simulates the worst-case situation that the OneControl BiDiB boards need to deliver maximum power.

-2. **Switching all the servos serial (delay)**
+2. **Switch all the point servos one after the other (serial):**

-    The case switches the points with a small delay you can define.
+    Commands each point servo to switch to the same position one at a time, with a configurable delay between each command.

-3. **Full track coverage (1 train )**
+3. **Full track coverage (1 train):**
     The case lets a defined train drive through all the segments available.
     *NOTE*: This test is platform dependent!
 You can only use it with the *SWTbahn standard*!

-4. **2 Trains paralell**
+4. **Two trains on the track together:**

     The case lets two defined train drive in two defined circles.
     Also the test case is good for small presentations of the platform.
     *NOTE*: This test is platform dependent!
 You can only use it with the *SWTbahn standard*!
-5. **Switching all signals**
+5. **Switching all signals:**

     The case switches the signals all at once in a defined color pattern.